openshift/release/projects/azure/README.md

 ```

-# Secret rotation
+# Secrets

 We use 2 types of secrets.
 Both of them contain the same data but in a different formats.

 ```
--file - file based secret.
-It can be sourced by script (see ci-operator jobs code) -env - environment based secret.
-It can be injected to pod using pod spec (see azure-purge code)
+cluster-secrets-azure: file based secret.
+It can be sourced by script (see ci-operator jobs)
+cluster-secrets-azure-env: environment based secret.
+It can be injected to pod using pod spec (see azure-purge)
 ```

-## File secret
+## cluster-secrets-azure

 OSA jobs are using `Web API App` credentials on Azure to run jobs.
 If for some reason you need to rotate secret, follow this process: